-Cost of Kitchen Extension
+Kitchen Extension Cost

-Then you've come to the right place!
-This detailed kitchen extension cost guide contains everything you need to know about kitchen extensions costs including small kitchen extension ideas, how to get extension quotes.
-On average you're looking at costs of around £30,000.
+This detailed kitchen extension cost guide contains everything you need to know about prices whether they're large, medium, or small kitchen extension ideas, and explains who you should approach to get quotes.

 Read on below!